WEZI (FM)

-WEZI (102.9 MHz "Easy 102.9") is a commercial FM radio station in Jacksonville, Florida.
-It airs a mainstream adult contemporary radio format focusing on music from the 1980s, 1990s, 2000s, 2010s and some currents.
-It is owned by the Atlanta-based Cox Media Group with studios and offices on Central Parkway in Jacksonville's Southside district.
+WEZI (102.9 FM, "Easy 102.9") is a commercial radio station licensed to Jacksonville, Florida, United States, featuring a mainstream adult contemporary format.
+It is owned by Cox Media Group with studios on Central Parkway in Jacksonville's Southside district.

 The transmitter is off Hogan Road in the Arlington neighborhood.
-WEZI is a Class C FM station, with an effective radiated power (ERP) of 100,000 watts, from a tower at 1,014 feet (309 m) in height above average terrain (HAAT).
-Its signal stretches from the Georgia coast to south of St. Augustine to Gainesville to the southwest.
+WEZI's signal stretches from the Georgia coast to south of St. Augustine to Gainesville to the southwest.